Security

 Scope

-This security policy covers the ModPageSpeed 2.0 software (the nginx module, the optimization worker, and the cache layer) and the modpagespeed.com website.
+This security policy covers the ModPageSpeed 2.0 software (the nginx module, the optimization worker, and the cache layer), the mod_pagespeed 1.1 ports (Apache, nginx, Envoy, IIS), and the modpagespeed.com website.

 Security updates

-Security fixes are published via GitHub releases and announced in blog posts.
-We recommend subscribing to releases on GitHub to receive notifications for all updates, including security patches.
+Security fixes are announced via blog posts on this site.
+We recommend subscribing to the blog to receive notifications for all updates, including security patches.

 Architecture note